sackeyetrue/SDLTem/README.md

 ### What is this?

-C++ SDL project template with Dear ImGUI, and SDL 3.
+An SDL project template with Dear ImGUI, and SDL 3.
 This repository is a template OpenGL project configured using CMake.
 It supports cross-platform builds, and provides a good starting point to begin SDL development.